-There, Fray Alonzo de Lugo had the Jemez build the area’s first church at the Jemez Pueblo of Guisewa.
-Father Lugo built a small convento and church, but he only lived at Gíusewa for three years.
-In 1601, Lugo and most of the other Franciscan missionaries left New Mexico, perhaps in protest of Oñate’s violent and authoritarian approach to dealing with the Pueblo peoples.
+Fray Alonzo de Lugo had the Jemez build the area’s first church at the Jemez Pueblo of Guisewa.
+Father Lugo built a small convento and church but only lived at Gíusewa for three years.
+In 1601, Lugo and most other Franciscan missionaries left New Mexico, perhaps in protest of Oñate’s violent and authoritarian approach to dealing with the Pueblo peoples.
 By 1610, the mission had been abandoned, and the Jemez had scattered to fortified pueblos on high, inaccessible mesas.

 This “forced” conversion was not easy, prompting Fray Alonso Benavides to say in 1926 that the site was “one of the most indomitable and belligerent of the whole kingdom.”

 However, the Spanish continued to try and, in 1628, sent Fray Martin de Arvide.
 This priest finished rebuilding the mission, and as part of the ongoing attempt to consolidate the Jemez, Arvide established a second mission at Walatowa, located 13 miles south of Giusewa at the present site of Jemez Pueblo.
 In 1632, Arvide was transferred to Zuni, where he was killed.

 In the following years, the Jemez remained at Walatowa and continued to resist the attempts of Christianization by subsequent friars assigned to the mission at Giusewa.
 Today, the Giusewa church ruins and village comprise the historic Jemez State Monument located on State Highway 4 in Jemez Springs, New Mexico.